ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 ## How to use

 The ['add another' component](/components/add-another/#overview-tab) has 2 layouts -- stacked and inline.
-The stacked layout is the default, so you'll need to pass the inline layout if you want to use it.
+The stacked layout is the default, so you'll need to pass the inline layout to use it.

 ### Writing content